bsav2-sudo/bsav2-sudo-Cybersecurity/4. DFIR/Phishing Analysis/Phishing-Analysis.md

 According to the DMARC documentation - "bestguesspass indicates that no DMARC TXT record exists for the domain exists.
 If the domain had a DMARC TXT record, the DMARC check for the message would have passed".

 Very cool to see how this email passed the authentication checks and how DMARC makes a best guess attempt when there is no DKIM signature available.

+## Conclusion

+In conclusion - being able to have the skills to analyse a phishing email is vitally important as this is the most favoured type of attack by threat actors to gain access to systems - being able to identify these emails and how they are created/sent can help a security team in being able to engineer and detect more of these emails in future - while also giving a good indicator of what staff etc. should be trained on in terms of phishing simulations (i.e Fake Amazon Links).